The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 More than a year of interest rate hikes by the Federal Reserve has pushed bond yields to levels not seen in more than a decade.
-With the Fed signaling a possible pause to rate increases and the market forecasting rate cuts by the end of the year, should investors be looking to increase their bond exposure?
+With the Fed possibly coming to the end of rate increases, should investors be looking to increase their bond exposure?

 Bond yields have risen